DanHodges/TheologicalDictionary/Shema, The.md

 # Shema, The
 Definition of Shema, The coming soon
-    # Shema, The
-    Definition of Shema, The coming soon